 In 1999 he represented New Zealand as a finalist in the Kowhai Australasian Piano Concerto Competition.
 In 2000 he was awarded the NZ Young Performer of the Year for piano, and in 2002 appeared as a finalist in the prestigious NZ Young Musician of the year Competition.
 In the same year he won the inaugural NZ Kapiti Coast International Piano Competition.
 This awarded him his USA debut recital at the Temple Square Series in Salt Lake City.
 In 2006 he reached the finals of the MTNA National Young Artist Competition in the USA and later that year he performed with the Florida State University Philharmonia.

 As a young pianist Justin studied with Rae de Lisle, then in later years with Bryan Sayer, Read Gainsford, and Marian Hahn.
-He has also been privileged to play for Leon Fleisher, Roy Howat, Michael Houston, and John Perry in masterclass.
+He has also been privileged to play for Leon Fleisher, John Perry, Roy Howat, and Michael Houston in masterclass.
 Justin has earned a Bachelor of Music at the University of Auckland, a Masters of Music at Florida State University, and a Graduate Performance Diploma at the Peabody Institute.
 He is currently working towards a Doctorate in Music Performance and Literature studying with André Watts at the Indiana University Jacob’s School of Music.

-Justin is both a prolific accompanist and chamber musician, having twice been part of the winning group in the NZ National Chamber Music Contest.
+Justin is both an experienced accompanist and chamber musician, and has twice been part of the winning group in the NZ National Chamber Music Contest.
 He has worked with many contemporary music ensembles performing on piano, celeste, harmonium, keyboard and harpsichord.
-His present studies incorporate his interest in early keyboard instruments with guidance from Professor Elisabeth Wright in the Jacobs School’s Early Music Institute.
-Justin also learned to play the violin from an early age and loves to play both violin or viola in orchestras, string quartets, and Christian worship settings.
+His present studies incorporate his interest in early keyboard instruments, piano tuning, and conducting.
+Justin has also played the violin and viola from an early age, and loves to play in orchestras, string quartets, and Christian worship settings.